chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 ---

 In the last few years the gap in terms of features available between web apps and mobile native apps has decreased more and more.
-Indeed a new standard is emergin that try to basically close this gap: Progressive Web App, PWA.
+Indeed a new standard is emerging that tries to basically close this gap: Progressive Web App, PWA.
 What is a Progressive Web App :heart_eyes:?
 Let's see how Google defines it on its [developer site](https://developers.google.com/ "google developer pwa"):

 >Progressive Web Apps are user experiences that have the reach of the web, and are: